Basic File I/O in Python

 Opening Files in Python

 To work with a file, you must first open it.
-Python gives you a built-in function called open() for this purpose.
+Python provides a built-in function called open() for this purpose.

-The basic way to open a file looks like this:
+The basic way to open a file is:

 file = open("example.txt", "r")